 What to Buy at Aldi: Spices

-Aldi sells its line of Stonemill spices for 95 cents per container (down from 99 cents in 2019), including a 2.7-ounce container of garlic powder and a 2.12-ounce container of paprika.
+Aldi sells its line of Stonemill spices for 97 cents per container (up from 95 cents in 2021), including a 2.7-ounce container of garlic powder and a 2.12-ounce container of paprika.
 That's a significant savings over national brands, experts say, noting, however, there's a limited variety of spices at Aldi.

-By comparison, similar size containers of Walmart's store brand spices are 98 cents.
+By comparison, similar size containers of Walmart's store brand spices are 98 cents, and grocery-store bottles are at least several dollars.

 What to Buy at Aldi: Wine

-Winking Owl is Aldi's answer to the "Two Buck Chuck" wines produced by Charles Shaw that originally sold at Trader Joe's for just $2 a bottle.
-Today, Aldi's store-brand Winking Owl varieties, including chardonnay, pinot grigio, shiraz, zinfandel, merlot and cabernet sauvignon, sell for $2.95.
+House brand Winking Owl is Aldi's answer to the "Two-Buck Chuck" wines produced by Charles Shaw that originally sold at Trader Joe's for just $2 a bottle.
+Today, Aldi's store-brand Winking Owl varieties, including chardonnay, pinot grigio, shiraz, zinfandel, merlot and cabernet sauvignon, sell for $3.45 (up from $2.95 in 2021).
+This summer, Aldi was also selling Winking Owl Vineyards (Modesto, Calif.) cases of 12 bottles (all varieties) for $41.40, same as the bottle price.
 And they're not bad.
 You can watch one of the many reviews of Winking Owl wines on YouTube if you don't believe us.
+Aldi also had a few other wines on its shelves, all $10.99 or less.

-Walmart now has its own line of private label wines called Winemakers Selection and selling for about $5 to $12.99 per bottle.
+Walmart now has its own line of private label wines called Winemakers Selection which sell for about $5 to $12.99 per bottle.

 What to Buy at Aldi: German Beer